 RSPB Cymru launches campaign with unveiling of sculpture

-TODAY, Monday April 19, RSPB Cymru is unveiling a huge red kite sculpture outside Cardiff Castle.
+THE RSPB CYMRU has unveiled a huge red kite sculpture outside Cardiff Castle.
 The sculpture, made from eco-friendly resources, represents the astonishing revival of one of our most notable and loved birds in Wales.

 Artist Sarah Wardlaw said: “I am delighted to have been commissioned to create this work for RSPB’s Revive Our World campaign.
 The red kite is a phenomenal conservation success story in Wales, but a stark reminder of just how fragile life is and why we should cherish it.